OZ-astra/Product-preview-card-component-/README.md

 # PRODUCT-PREVIEW-CARD-COMPONENT---HTML-CSS

   ## Intro
-This is a challange from frontend mentor
+This is a challange from [frontend mentor]()

 ## Tools Used
-- HTML
+- HTML(semantic html)
 - CSS

   ## CSS Propery Used
   - Flexbox

+## Solution Description
+design  design: min-width: 375px;
+i used flexbox to create the table-like division between the two sections of the card